Islam in Tajikistan: Recent developments

 In October 2005, Tajikistan's Ministry of Education banned female students from wearing Islamic headscarves in secular schools.
 Wearing the hijab, or head scarf traditionally worn by Muslim women, and other religious symbols "is unacceptable in secular schools and violates the constitution and a new law on education," Education Minister Abdudjabor Rahmonov said.
 He expressed concern that pupils spent too much time in mosques at the expense of their education.
 "Many spend evenings in mosques and do not do their homework," Rahmonov said, adding that during the Islamic holy month of Ramadan many did not attend classes after Friday prayers.

-More recently, according to an unconfirmed report, the Tajik government has closed hundreds of unregistered Mosques drawing locals to believe that the crackdown is actually against the religion of Islam.
-According to reports, some Mosques have been destroyed while others have been converted into beauty parlors.
-Some have speculated that the crackdown is a result of governmental concerns of Mosques being "unsafe," or that the Imams may not act "responsible."
+More recently, according to an unconfirmed report, the Tajik government has closed hundreds of unregistered mosques, drawing locals to believe that the crackdown is actually against the religion of Islam.
+According to reports, some mosques have been destroyed while others have been converted into beauty parlors.
+Some have speculated that the crackdown is a result of governmental concerns of mosques being "unsafe," or that the imams may not act "responsible."

 Tajikistan marked 2009 as the year to commemorate the Sunni Muslim jurist Abu Hanifa, as the nation hosted an international symposium that drew scientific and religious leaders.
 The construction of one of the largest mosques in the world, funded by Qatar, was announced in October 2009.
-The mosque is planned to be built in Dushanbe and construction was finished by 2014.
+The mosque was planned to be built in Dushanbe, and construction was finished by 2014.
 In 2010, Tajikistan hosted a session of the Organisation of the Islamic Conference with delegations from 56 members states gathering at Dushanbe.

-Mosques are not permitted to allow women in, only state controlled religious education is approved for children and long beards are banned in Tajikistan.
+Mosques are not permitted to allow women in, only state-controlled religious education is approved for children and long beards are banned in Tajikistan.

-In Tajikistan, Mosques are banned from allowing Friday Prayers for younger than 18 year old children.
+In Tajikistan, mosques are banned from allowing Friday prayers for those younger than 18 years old.